Welcome to Oak Knoll

-Welcome to Oak Knoll School!
+Oak Knoll is a big school of over 600 students that feels small, personal and focused on its mission: Every student an exemplary scholar, a valued friend, and a courageous citizen.
 As you walk onto our campus, you will notice the focus is on the whole child.
 Learning is not limited to our classrooms, but is accessible everywhere on campus.
 You will see children of various ages working together and learning from each other.
 You will see students who love to read, as evidenced by the large number of students who stroll around book in hand.
-In the halls, you will hear children as young as five playing violin, or classes of kids engaged in a debate, or small groups of students discussing their reading.
+In the halls, you will hear children as young as five playing violin, or classes of kids engaged in a hands-on science, or small groups of students discussing their reading.
 If you glance into the open doors of our classrooms, you will observe students using technology as a learning tool, students engaged in dynamic lessons, and individual students sitting with their teachers receiving targeted instruction.
-In the Science Lab you will see students working hands-on with experiments and asking and answering scientific questions.
+You might also notice signs on our classroom doors welcoming teachers to observe teachers!
 You will notice students taking the initiative in tending our school garden, planting seeds, and caring for the chickens.
 You will see students running the broadcast studio that produces the KNOL morning news and will watch the student tech crew doing sound checks behind the scenes at school-wide assemblies and performances.
 At recess, you will find children self-directed and participating in various games, sports and other activities, such as visiting our bustling school library.
 During this time, you might also notice groups of kids in the Gaga (Israeli dodge ball) pit, which students advocated for, designed according to geometric principles, and then built during math classes.
-Oak Knoll is a big school of over 700 students that feels small, personal and focused on its mission: every child an exemplary scholar, a valued friend, and a courageous citizen.
+If you venture further into our playground you will begin to hear the outdoor instruments, the large "big kid" sandbox (because big kids like to dig in the sand too), and the far off place called the Nature Zone where students work together using nature to build structures.
+While all of this is going on, over on our kindergarten playground our youngest students are riding trikes and building with our Imagination Playground (oversized foam blocks).